StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 Usually, users use the most equal join, which requires the operator of the join condition to be an equal sign.

-Unequal join can be used on join conditions!=, Equal sign.
+Unequal join can be used on join conditions`!=`, Equal sign.
 Unequal joins produce a large number of results and may exceed the memory limit during calculation.

 Use with caution.
 Unequal join only supports inner join.
 For example: